Call for Submissions

 Does the Published Work track require that the work be posted to the ArXiv by the submission deadline?

-- Yes, submissions to the Published Work track require a publicly available post to the ArXiv at the time of submission.
-If this is not possible to provide, consider applying to Rapid Communication.
+• Yes, submissions to the Published Work track require a publicly available post to the ArXiv at the time of submission.
+If this is not possible to provide, consider submitting to Rapid Communication.